Henry Lunn

 Sir Henry Simpson Lunn (30 July 1859 – 18 March 1939) was an English humanitarian and religious figure, and also founder of Lunn Poly, one of the UK's largest travel companies.

+Early life

-Lunn was born in Horncastle, Lincolnshire, elder son of greengrocer Henry Lunn and Susanna, daughter of Simpson Green.
-His parents were both devout Wesleyan Methodists and their son was raised in that tradition.
+Henry Lunn was born in Horncastle, Lincolnshire, the eldest child – and elder son – of greengrocer Henry Lunn and Susanna, the daughter of Simpson Green.
+His parents, married in Horncastle in 1858, were both devout Wesleyan Methodists and their son was raised in that tradition.
 He gained a place at Horncastle Grammar School.
 He attended Headingley College, Leeds, for instruction to become a church minister and was ordained in 1886.
 He also trained as a medical doctor at Trinity College, Dublin.
-His marriage to Mary Ethel Moore, the daughter of a canon, produced four children: alpine skiing pioneer Arnold Lunn, writers Hugh Kingsmill Lunn and Brian Lunn, and a daughter who predeceased him.